DavidDutton24/MART341-WebDesign/WebDesign Homework/Assignment5 /README.md

+# Assignment 5: GitHub Setup and Website Ideas

+In this assignment, I set up my GitHub repository and began brainstorming website ideas for future projects.
+I also completed a markdown exercise in which I filled in blanks about the tools and services we use in web development.

+## Fill in the Blanks

-Visual Studio Code (or Atom) is the tool we use to CREATE and edit our code files and directories.
+Visual Studio Code (or Atom) is the tool we use to **create** and edit our code files and directories.

-README.md is a markdown file that uses markdown language to describe the CONTENTS of a repository.
+README.md is a markdown file that uses markdown language to describe the **contents** of a repository.

-HTML files are used to create webpages for the web, with the main homepage file always named INDEX.html.
+HTML files are used to create webpages for the web, with the main homepage file always named **index**.html.

-GitHub Desktop helps us organize files on our computers and PUSH them to GitHub.com.
+GitHub Desktop helps us organize files on our computers and **push** them to GitHub.com.

-GitHub.com is used to STORE our project files.
+GitHub.com is used to **host** our project files.

-GitHub Pages HOST our websites, and in order to view a specific page, we need to include the entire file path to the URL, including all subdirectories.
+GitHub Pages **hosts** our websites, and in order to view a specific page, we need to include the entire file path to the URL, including all subdirectories.

-Canvas is our virtual CLASSROOM where we can access the weekly content, discussions, assignments, and quizzes.
+Canvas is our virtual **classroom** where we can access the weekly content, discussions, assignments, and quizzes.

-The external course website functions as our TEXTBOOK.
+The external course website functions as our **textbook**.

-Word bank: classroom; textbook; store; push; create; contents; index; host
+## My Website Ideas

+In this assignment, I brainstormed three website ideas:

+1. **Personal Blog**: An informal blog to share personal stories.
+2. **Cooking Website**: A website for sharing recipes, cooking tips, and food-related content.
+The tone will be welcoming and fun, with vibrant images of dishes and detailed instructions.
+3. **Portfolio Website**: A professional website to showcase my projects and skills.

+You can see more details and the images I’ve chosen in my `index.html` file.